 3. Food Facts

 Indian wedding which is organised at religious places generally offers the Prasad or blessed food.
 It is required to receive the Prasad in cupped right hand, transfer it to your left hand and then eat with your right hand.
 If the wedding is taking place in some other venues, you can be free from these obligations.
 Indians are very particular about what we offer to the guests.

 So, if you are a vegetarian, you will surely find a separate vegetarian food corner (when the host is serving non-vegetarian as well).
-Meat served by the Muslim host will surely be 'halal' version and obviously with several vegetarian options.
+Meat served by the Muslim host will surely be 'halal' version and obviously with several vegetarian options in their wedding menu.

 The wedding etiquette guide: Stick to your food corner and don't mix plates which carry both if you're at a conservative gathering.

 India is pretty conservative regarding behavioural matters and you must not think about kissing the bride!
 Male guests are not expected to kiss or even dance with the bride.

 While weddings are expected to a mingling environment where eligible bachelors and bachelorettes come in the public eye, remember you're among families and relatives.
 Flirtations, PDAs and speak easy zones are not expected over here and may cause things to become uncomfortable.

 The wedding etiquette guide: Keep away from PDAs

 Don’t cause a scene or indulge in any public fight by over-drinking alcohol.
 Drink as much that you can manage.
 The couple getting married should be the centre of attraction.
 Please don’t make it about you.

 Drunk guests can become a nuisance if they decide to have a gala time at the expense of others.
 And that can mean anything from harassment to bar fights, amid complete families.